srihari34/RHB/README.md

 THe Project is devloped for testing the ADMIN module of the RHB Project.
 ## Modules
 - Login and Logout with Correct Credentionals
-- Login with 4 secnarios to check the login Functionality
+- Login and Logout with 4 secnarios to check the login Functionality
 - User disable functionality after 3 wrong attemps
 - Access Permissions Module curd operations on Group,Role and User.
 - And Other Module are in progress will be updated once devloping is done